This definitive guide will show you how to apply the Excel strikethrough shortcut as a checkmark alternative using five methods.

 The strikethrough shortcut is now available on the QAT.

-Step 4: Select the cell or range of cells which you want to apply strikethrough.
+Step 4: Select the cell or range of cells to which you want to apply strikethrough.
 Finally, click on the Strikethrough icon.

 The command will Strike the selected cells through.